Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

-In fact, the very design of a centralised exchange with its security flaws and proof-of-identity burden it places on its users is practically the opposite of what bitcoin was created for and fails to capitalise on the freedoms we can achieve with cryptocurrencies.
+In fact, the very design of a centralised exchange with its security flaws and proof-of-identity burden it places on its users is practically the opposite of what bitcoin was created for and fails to capitalise on the freedoms we can achieve with cryptocurrencies - like local currency stablecoins which are considered the next frontier of crypto innovation.

 Using cryptocurrencies removes the reliance on third parties, such as banks or centralised exchanges, that require users to trust them with wealth and privacy to mediate transactions.
 The design of cryptocurrencies enables peer-to-peer transfers based on cryptographic proof which cuts out the middleman, who demands trust, and instead empowers the individual.
 With crypto, the users themselves are in charge of keeping their funds safe in their own wallets, where no third party or central authority can tamper with it.
 It essentially means that when you use crypto, you are your own bank.